Good Grief Cook

 ants on a log phyllo cups

-Fight or flight survival mode kicks in pretty much immediately with the news of a sudden death.
-There is an explosion going on in the brain and devastation in the heart.
-How does one pick up the pieces and move forward?
-How can one think or do anything?
-Does one take cover or run away?
-One can’t breathe as the heart races for answers.
-Inability to make a decision turns me into a robot.
-I am happy to hand the remote control to whoever will take it.
-Being a robot is how I survived the first week.
+The sudden news of a death triggers an immediate fight-or-flight response.
+Your brain explodes, and your heart feels devastated.
+How can anyone possibly pick up the pieces and move forward?
+It's impossible to think, let alone act.
+Do you take cover or run away?
+You can't breathe, your heart races, desperate for answers.
+This inability to make decisions turns you into a robot.
+I was happy to hand the remote control to anyone willing to take it.
+Being a robot is how I survived that first week.

-That “bad-ass” phrase is one of William’s favorites and one he often uses to describe his learning of survival skills in the woods.
-I remember him wanting to read everything about marine, Scott O’Grady who was shot down in Bosnia in 1995 and survived 6 days in enemy territory before being rescued.
-Will, age 7, is fascinated by the fact that O’Grady evades detection by camouflage and survives by eating ants.
+That "bad ass" phrase was one of William's favorites.
+He often used it to describe learning survival skills in the woods.
+I remember him wanting to read everything about Marine Scott O'Grady.
+O'Grady was shot down in Bosnia in 1995 and survived six days in enemy territory before his rescue.
+Will, at age 7, was fascinated that O'Grady evaded detection by camouflage and survived by eating ants.

 Will drenched in mud camouflage.